Offsite Document Storage for Texas Lawyers and Law Firms

 Do you often work with law firms?

 Yes!
-We work with countless law firms, offering legal document management and off-site legal records management for both local and statewide law practices.
-Your legal practice is in good hands, with both a cloud-based solution and a locally owned warehouse.
+We work with countless law firms, offering legal document management system and off-site legal records management for both local and statewide law practices.
+Your legal practice management is in good hands, with both a cloud-based solution (our legal document management software) and a locally owned warehouse.

 Why shouldn’t we store documents ourselves?